kyma-project/kyma/docs/kyma/docs/033-inst-local-installation-scripts.md

 The script applies the Installation custom resource and marks it with the `action=install` label, which triggers the Kyma installation.

 >**NOTE:** The Kyma installation runs in the background.
 Execute the `./installation/scripts/is-installed.sh` script to follow the installation process.

+## The is-installed.sh script

+The `installation/scripts/is-installed.sh` script shows the status of Kyma installation in real time.
+The script checks the status of the Installation custom resource.
+When it detects that the status changed to `Installed`, the script exits.
+If you define a timeout period and the status doesn't change to `Installed` within that period, the script fetches the installer logs.
+If you don't set a timeout period, the script waits for the change of the status until you terminate it.